bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 }
 {% endhighlight %}

-Standard form handling stuff here.
+This is just standard form handling.
 The interesting bit is in `render` where I check for `redirectToReferrer`.
 This bool gets set to true once the user has successfully signed in.
 If true, I use the React Router `Redirect` component to send them to either the route they requested or a default route if they just went straight to the login page.